Mediacorp: 2017 OK Chope! controversy

 On 29 March 2017, an edition of the Channel 5 comedy panel game show OK Chope! featured the following question:

 Najib slams ____ for threatening Malaysia's progress.

 of which the answer was "fake news".
 The panelists while trying to find an answer to fill the blank, referred to "kissing Malaysian officers" and the live-action version of Beauty and the Beast, whose release was postponed in Malaysia due to the inclusion of a minor gay character.
 The segment went viral on social media and prompted anger from Malaysian netizens.
 The Malaysian Artistes Association and the Selangor UMNO Youth both demanded that Vernetta Lopez should apologise for insulting and ridiculing Najib or would face a ban from Malaysian TV shows.
 Mediacorp issued an apology on 5 April 2017 and removed the episode from Toggle.

+2025 The Assembly episode

+In July 2025, CNA filmed its fourth episode of the second season of The Assembly (based on the French show Les Rencontres du Papotin, also called The Assembly in international versions) featuring Leader of the Opposition Pritam Singh.
+The episode aired on 5 November, the day after the court hearing of Singh's appeal for the Raeesah Khan's controversy, which was mentioned in that episode.
+On 12 December, around one week after the court dismissed his appeal on 4 December, Mediacorp pulled the episode off from both their CNA's YouTube channel and its meWatch platform, and issued an apology the day after, citing that their episode was in contempt of court according to the Attorney-General's Chambers (AGC).
+AGC issued warning letters to both Singh and Mediacorp on 19 December.